 Exact Match Type

-Using a fuzzy match might not suitable for some words, such as "contract" because "contractor" would be then incorrectly matched as well.
-That is why for "contract" we should use an exact match.
-The same should be done for the word "contracts" which can be added as synonym (see below).
+Using a fuzzy match might not be suitable for some words, such as "contract" because "contractor" would be then incorrectly matched as well.
+That is why for "contract" we should use an Exact match.
+The same should be done for the word "contracts" which can be added as a synonym (see below).

-If there is an abbreviation, such as "AN" you may want to exact match and also select the check box for Case Sensitive.
+If there is an abbreviation, such as "AN" you may want to use an Exact match and also select the checkbox to make it Case sensitive.
 Then it will only match "AN" exactly, and not "an", "and" or "AND".

+You can also manually set synonyms for different words.
 For example, the word "leaves" can be added as a synonym to "leaf".
-You can do this by clicking on the green plus sign (+) next to "leaf" and type "leaves" - then simply click outside the field and it will be saved.
+You can do this by clicking on the green plus sign (+) next to "leaf" and type "leaves".
+Then, simply click outside the field and it will be saved.
+This will give you two words in that column instead of just one.
+If you want to delete one of these words, you can do so by clicking on the red X mark.